 Tournament eligibility requirements for each DWGA tournament are listed on the event entry form and corresponding online registration page.
-Please direct any eligibility questions to the DWGA by phone or email.
+Please direct any eligibility questions to the DWGA by email using the "Contact Us" form.

 It is important to understand that your USGA Handicap Index is a number used to measure your skill and is generally used to compare players on a unilateral level.
 Each course has a conversion chart to determine your course handicap at its facility.

 Your Handicap Index will be the initial number used to determine your course handicap for tournament play.

 Course handicaps will be determined from handicap indices and limited to 36 for all DWGA tournaments.

 If a member maintains a handicap index in more than one handicap system (for example, Golfnet and GHIN), the lower handicap index must be used.

 Pace of Play

 USGA policy for pace of play by amateurs will be enforced.